Close

 Streamlined Entry Process Overview

 The Maldives maintains a visitor-friendly visa policy with a free 30-day visa on arrival granted to citizens of almost all countries, requiring no pre-approval for tourist visits.
-All travelers must complete a Traveller Declaration via the IMUGA portal within 96 hours before travel.
+All travelers must complete a Traveller Declaration via the official IMUGA portal within 96 hours before the scheduled flight arrival time; the form is free of charge.
 Note that effective from April 15, 2025, entry is not granted on Israeli passports.

 Key Traveler Categories